tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 Chapter 3.1: Spaces
 ********************************************************************************

-Tarantool style for use of spaces depends (mostly) on function-versus-keyword usage.
+Like Linux kernel, Tarantool style for use of spaces depends (mostly) on function-versus-keyword usage.
 Use a space after (most) keywords.
 The notable exceptions are sizeof, typeof, alignof, and __attribute__, which look somewhat like functions (and are usually used with parentheses in Linux,